-Series of 2016 General Obligation Bonds - Governmental Type Debt
+Series of 2021 General Obligation Bonds - Governmental Type Debt

-Original Issue of \$2,253,400, payable in varying bi-annual interest installments of 2.0% to 4.0% and annual principal installments until December 2035, the maturity date of the bond.
-These bond proceeds were used to refund the 2010 General Obligation Bond.
+Original Issue of \$2,031,600, payable in varying bi-annual interest installments of 1.75% and annual principal installments until December 2036, the maturity date of the bond.
+These bond proceeds were used to refund the 2016 General Obligation Bond.
+The bond had disbursements of \$600,000 that were drawn down for certain capital projects in 2022.
 The bonds are secured by the tax revenue of the township.

-The bond has been refunded with the issuance of the 2021 General Obligation Bonds.
+Series of 2022 General Obligation Bonds - Governmental Type Debt